Construction knowledge task group

 This is the first industry-wide standard to make construction knowledge more discoverable.
 It will help practitioners find the knowledge they need when they need it, making it easier for them to keep up-to-date, follow best practice, adopt innovations and comply with standards.

-The next step is to develop a proof of concept tool that demonstrates the potential of the standard in enabling rapid searching and filtering of construction knowledge from multiple sources with single queries.
-A working group has been established to progress the development of this proof of concept tool.
+The next step is to develop a proof of concept tool that demonstrates the potential of the standard in enabling rapid searching, filtering and management of construction knowledge from multiple sources with single queries, and the potential for integrating knowledge into project workflows alongside data and information.

 You can contact the CKTG by emailing [email protected].